Roman Catholics And Evangelicals Move Apart In Their Political Priorities

 Some prominent Catholic leaders worry the country is becoming increasingly divided.

-"America has lost her way," said Archbishop José Gómez, whose Los Angeles archdiocese is the largest in the country.
+"America has lost her way," said Archbishop José Gomez, whose Los Angeles archdiocese is the largest in the country.
 "We no longer know who we are or what our national purpose is," he said, in a commencement address at the Catholic University of America.

-Two days after Gómez delivered his commencement address, Pastor Robert Jeffress of the First Baptist Church in Dallas, had an entirely different message when he offered the opening prayer to God at the dedication of the U.S. Embassy in Jerusalem.
+Two days after Gomez delivered his commencement address, the Rev. Robert Jeffress, of the First Baptist Church in Dallas, had an entirely different message when he offered the opening prayer to God at the dedication of the U.S. Embassy in Jerusalem.

 "We want to thank you," Jeffress prayed, "for the tremendous leadership of our great president, Donald J. Trump."

 Jeffress serves on the president's informal evangelical advisory group.
-During his campaign, Trump also had Catholic advisors, but since taking office he's consulted far more often with the evangelicals, and their current priorities are not the same.
+During his campaign, Trump also had Catholic advisers, but since taking office he has consulted far more often with the evangelicals, and their current priorities are not the same.

 Catholic leaders famously tangled with the Obama administration over the contraceptive mandate in the Affordable Care Act, but the political environment has changed in the Trump era.